-Slowly fill the gearcase with gearcase lube through the drain/fill hole until it appears at the oil level hole.
-Filling the gearcase too quickly can cause air pockets and the gearcase may not fill completely.
+Use Gearcase Filler, P/N 501882, to slowly fill the gearcase with HPF PRO lubricant through the drain/fill hole until it appears at the oil level hole.

+IMPORTANT: Filling the gearcase too quickly can cause air pockets and the gearcase may not fill completely.

 Clean plug seal area and install the lubricant level plug and new seal, then the lubricant drain/fill plug and new seal.
-Tighten them to a torque of 60 to 84 in. lbs.
-(7 to $9.5 \text{ N} \cdot \text{m}$ ).
+Tighten plugs to a torque of 60 to 84 in. lbs.
+(7 to 9.5 N·m).

-Lubricant level plug Lubricant drain/fill plug
+- Lubricant level plug - 2.
+Lubricant drain/fill plug